open-sauced/intro/CONTRIBUTING.md

 ### Running the Project Locally

-To contribute effectively to the OpenSauced project, it's essential to run the project locally to see your changes in action and test them thoroughly.
+It's essential to run the project locally to see your changes in real-time and test them thoroughly when you contribute to this project.

 We recommend two methods for running the project on your local machine: using the Docsify CLI or leveraging Visual Studio Code's Go Live feature.